samhattangady/mulki/content/chapter2.md

 river towards the beach.
 The breeze blew away some of my grogginess as we reached our destination.

 I jumped out of the boat, and splashed around a bit in the shallow waters.
-I barely noticed when a large sack of tents was hoisted onto my back, and a finger pointed me towards the campsite.
+Before I could notice, a large sack of tents had been hoisted onto my back, and a finger pointed me towards the beach.

 "Just place this near the campsite.
 Oh and you'll need to help set up the campfire as well."